amagimedia/avplumber/doc/developing_nodes.md

 ## Node API

-Every node class needs to inherit from `Node`.
+Every node class needs to be derived from `Node`.
 If the node is blocking, the only virtual function that absolutely needs to be overriden is `process`.
 Example: `firewall` node which doesn't allow packets or frames without PTS to pass:

 ```c++
     virtual void process() {